How Much Hotter Are The Oceans? The Answer Begins With A Bucket

 The Japanese data in question had been digitized by the U.S. military after World War II, and one day Kent emailed Chan and Huybers with a clue.

-"[She] sent us an email with just one PDF attached and it was a scan of a U.S. Air Force data sheet and she had circled part of the data sheet and she said 'hey, look at what we found here!' "
+"[She] sent us an email with just one PDF attached and it was a scan of a U.S. Air Force data sheet and she had circled part of the data sheet and she said, 'Hey, look at what we found here!' "

 She had circled the word "truncation."